Saint Timothy: Life

-Timothy was a native of Lystra or of Derbe in Lycaonia (Anatolia).
+Timothy was a native of Lystra or of Derbe in Lycaonia (Asia Minor).
 When Paul and Barnabas first visited Lystra, Paul healed a person crippled from birth, leading many of the inhabitants to accept his teaching.
 When he returned a few years later with Silas, Timothy was already a respected member of the Christian congregation, as were his grandmother Lois and his mother Eunice, both Jews.
 In 2 Timothy 1:5, his mother and grandmother are noted as eminent for their piety and faith.
 Timothy is said to have been acquainted with the Scriptures since childhood.
 In 1 Corinthians 16:10, there is a suggestion that he was by nature reserved and timid: "When Timothy comes, see that you put him at ease among you, for he is doing the work of the Lord".

 Timothy's father was a Greek Gentile.
 Thus Timothy had not been circumcised and Paul now ensured that this was done, according to Acts 16:1-3, to ensure Timothy's acceptability to the Jews whom they would be evangelizing.
-According to John William McGarvey: "Yet we see him in the case before us, circumcising Timothy with his own hand, and this 'on account of certain Jews who were in those quarters'".
+According to John William McGarvey: “Yet we see him in the case before us, circumcising Timothy with his own hand, and this ‘on account of certain Jews who were in those quarters.’”
 This did not compromise the decision made at the Council of Jerusalem, that gentile believers were not required to be circumcised.